modeseven-lfit/project-reports/GITHUB_API_ERROR_LOGGING.md

 1. Go to GitHub Settings → Developer settings → Personal access tokens
 2. Find your token (or create a new one)
-3. Ensure these scopes are checked:
+3. Ensure the following scopes have checkmarks:
    - `repo` (full control of private repositories)
    - `read:org` (recommended but not required)
    - Under "Workflows": `actions:read`